 We seem to be finding the best Christmas movies that promote the true meaning of Christmas were made decades ago, while the original Miracle on 34th Street made in 1947 is no exception.
 This fabulous film was remade in 1994 and it is this version that we are talking about today.

 The 1994 story proves to viewers that if you believe in something strongly enough your dreams can come true!
-The story sticks to the 1947 original written by George Seaton and tells the story of a six year old girl played by Mara Wilson who does not believe in Santa but when she meets a department store Santa, Kris Kringle, played by Richard Attenborough, her mindset begins to change.
+The story sticks to the 1947 original written by George Seaton and tells the story of a six year old girl played by Mara Wilson who does not believe in santa but when she meets a department store version, Kris Kringle, played by Richard Attenborough, her mindset begins to change.

 Miracle on 34th Street (available to buy on dvd) is a heart warming innocent tale that reminds us that children are some of the most important people when it comes to Christmas time.
 The movie boasts a great supporting cast including Elizabeth Perkins who plays the girls mother.